schnarc/SchNarc/README.md

 Training or running works in the same way, SchNet works, have a look at https://github.com/atomistic-machine-learning/schnetpack

 A tutorial is provided.
 For this purpose, please download the pdf "SchNarc_Tutorial.pdf" and the corresponding "Tutorial.zip" file, which is automatically downloaded with the code.
 Follow the instructions provided in the pdf file.
+A tutorial including exemplary files to train SchNarc on permanent and transition dipole moments to predict UV/vis absorption spectra and latent ML charges can be found at 10.6084/m9.figshare.14832396.v1 (https://figshare.com/articles/dataset/BookChapter_ExcitedStatePropertyLearning_CaseStudy2/14832396).
+We recommend to switch to the "DipoleMoments_Spectra" branch to follow the tutorial.